Recurring business models for your agency business

 The only real recurring income that Genius Division had was from hosting websites for our clients.
 We offered a basic, minimal service that kept our client’s websites online and not much else.
 In those days, it was up to the client to keep things up to date such as content as well as making sure that WordPress was kept up to date.

 It was a fairly easy process to keep things up to date, they just had to log in and click update periodically.
-As we know though, running a business, you have countless other things to do than to remember to login and update a website.
+As we know though, when you’re running a business, you have countless other things to do than to remember to login and update a website.

 Our invoices were quite small and billed annually.
 They were priced similarly to what you’d pay if you were to find your own hosting and host the site yourself.